mijay6/CoppeliaSim-Wall-Follower/README.md

 ## Description

 This repository contains a complete setup for a **wall‑follower** robot simulation using **CoppeliaSim** and a Python‑based controller.
-The project includes a ready‑made scene with a Pioneer P3DX mobile robot, a configurable PID controller implemented in Python, and auxiliary scripts to connect to the simulator using the [ZeroMQ Remote API](https://manual.coppeliarobotics.com/en/zmqRemoteApi/zmqRemoteApi.htm).
-The goal of this project is to provide a clear, educational example of how to build and tune a wall‑following algorithm while keeping the code organised and easy to extend.
+The project includes a ready‑made scene with a Pioneer P3DX mobile robot, a configurable PID controller implemented in Python, and auxiliary scripts to connect to the simulator using a Remote API.
+The goal of this project is to provide a clear, educational example of how to build and tune a wall‑following-PID algorithm.

 ## Dependencies